 Align SketchUp’s camera with the section plane by context-clicking the section plane and selecting Align View.
 In the preceding figure, aligning the view to your section plane takes you to a top view of the model.

 Select which section plane is the active cut, if you have more than one, by context-clicking the section plane you want to make active and selecting Active Cut from the menu.
+Or, double-click the section plane you'd like to activate or deactivate.

-Tip: When you use the Align View command in Parallel Projection perspective, you can quickly generate sectional elevation or one-point perspective views of your model.
+Note: When you use the Align View command in Parallel Projection perspective, you can quickly generate sectional elevation or one-point perspective views of your model.

 Where a section plane intersects with a model, SketchUp enables you to create geometry, which is automatically organized into a group.
 You can then move that group to a new location in your model, so you have a copy to work with, as shown in the following figure.
 Or explode the group so you can use the geometry to divide your model.